 Local bus services do exist around some areas of the city and there is a service from town to the Friendship Bridge.
 These small buses are slow and make many stops.
 There is also a 'VIP' service between Vientiane and Udon Thani (75km) or Nongkhai (25km).
 See more about this and travel in and out of Laos on our transport page.

-Due to the lack of good public transport, longer term residents really need some form of personal transport.
-Although there are many compact cars imported from China and Korea seen on Lao roads now, for the majority it's a motorcycle.
-Chinese and Korean Honda copies are readily available from $450, while a local Honda assembly plant sells branded models for more than double that.
+Due to the lack of improved, but still not good enough public transport, longer term residents really need some form of personal transport.
+Although there are many cars, SUVs imported from Japan, China, Korea and Thailand on Lao roads now, for the majority of locals it's a small motorcycle or scooter.
+Apart from Hondas assembled under licence in Laos, there are Chinese and Korean equivalents available for a few hundred dollars, while branded Japanese models can be $1,500 and more.

-There are some driving habits that have to be appreciated in Laos.
-White centre lines and/or striped areas are for guidance only and totally ignored most of the time, as are stop signs and red lights at non-police-monitored intersections and the few 'zebra' crossings (usually without traffic lights) which give a false sense of security to those crossing busy roads.
-It's safer to cross at controlled intersections.
+China, North and South Korea, Laos, Cambodia, Vietnam and the Philippines have LHD vehicles and drive on the right.
+However, there are some local driving habits that have to be considered when driving on Lao roads.
+White centre lines and/or striped areas are for guidance only and totally ignored most of the time, as are stop signs and red lights at non-police-monitored intersections and the few 'zebra' crossings (usually without pedestrian lights) which give a false sense of security to those crossing busy roads.
+It's safer to cross (looking both ways!) at controlled intersections.

 LIVING IN ASIA

 Vacations in Asia